castorini/pyserini/docs/experiments-tripclick-doc.md

 The option `--output-format msmarco` says to generate output in the trec output format.

-## Evaluation with TREC official evaluation tool
+## Evaluation with the TREC Official Evaluation Tool
 We can also use the official TREC evaluation tool, `trec_eval`, to compute a multitude of metrics on the result.
 For that we first need to convert the run file into TREC format: